linked-db/linked-ql/README.md

 Here we talk about the `client.query()` method in more detail along with other Linked QL APIs that essentially let us do the same things possible with `client.query()`, but this time, programmatically.

-We mean, a `CREATE DATABASE` operation...
+As an example of one of these APIs, a `CREATE DATABASE` operation...

 ```js
 const savepoint = await client.query('CREATE DATABASE IF NOT EXISTS database_1');
 ```

-could also be programmatically achieved as:
+could be programmatically achieved as:

 ```js
 const savepoint = await client.createDatabase('database_1', { ifNotExists: true });